luisibanez/open-source-databases-tutorial/source/M/DataModel.rst

 ::

-  Get all the witdrawals maded in the Entire bank in a range of dates
+  Get all the witdrawals made in the Entire bank in a range of dates

 Both queries are posible, but the first one will be much more efficient in this tree arrangement, that it would be in a Relational Database, where the